ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_orderinginstance.md

 7. Complete the Bare Metal Server settings.
   1. Select the {{site.data.keyword.CloudDataCent_notm}} to host the instance.
   2. Select the **Skylake** or **Broadwell** CPU model and the amount of **RAM**.

-  The **Number of Bare Metal Servers** is set to four by default and cannot be changed.
-  {:note}
 8. Complete the storage configuration.
 Specify the disk types for the capacity and cache disks, and the number of disks.
 If you want more storage, check the **High-Performance Intel Optane** box.
 9. Complete the network interface configuration.
-  1. Enter the host name prefix, subdomain label, and root domain name.
+  1. Enter the host name prefix for the instance being provisioned, the subdomain label, and the root domain name.
   2. Select the network setting of either **Public and Private Network** or **Private Network Only**.
   3. Select the VLAN configuration.
      *  If you want to order new public and private VLANs, click **Order New VLANs**.